Luis Walter Alvarez: Aviation

 In his autobiography, Alvarez said, "I think of myself as having had two separate careers, one in science and one in aviation.
 I've found the two almost equally rewarding."
 An important contributor to this was his enjoyment of flying.
 He learned to fly in 1933, later earning instrument and multi-engine ratings.
 Over the next 50 years he accumulated over 1000 hours of flight time, most of it as pilot in command.
 He said, "I found few activities as satisfying as being pilot in command with responsibility for my passengers' lives."

 Alvarez made numerous professional contributions to aviation.
 During World War II he led the development of multiple aviation-related technologies.
 Several of his projects are described above, including Ground Controlled Approach (GCA) for which he was awarded the Collier Trophy in 1945.
 He also held the basic patent for the radar transponder, for which he assigned rights to the U.S. government for $1.

 Later in his career Alvarez served on multiple high level advisory committees related to civilian and military aviation.
 These included a Federal Aviation Administration task group on future air navigation and air traffic control systems, the President's Science Advisory Committee Military Aircraft Panel, and a committee studying how the scientific community could help improve the United States' capabilities for fighting a nonnuclear war.

 Alvarez's aviation responsibilities led to many adventures.
 For example, while working on GCA he became the first civilian to fly a low approach with his view outside the cockpit obstructed.
 He also flew many military aircraft from the co-pilot's seat, including a B-29 Superfortress and a Lockheed F-104 Starfighter.
 In addition, he survived a crash during World War II as a passenger in a Miles Master.

+Other activities

+Alvarez was a member of the JASON Defense Advisory Group and the Bohemian Club.

 Death

-Alvarez died on September 1, 1988, of complications from a succession of recent operations for esophageal cancer.
+Alvarez died on September 1, 1988, of complications from a succession of operations for esophageal cancer.
 His remains were cremated, and his ashes were scattered over Monterey Bay.
 His papers are in The Bancroft Library at the University of California, Berkeley.